Protecting Your Financial Interests

 - Child support is not income and does not form the basis of a tax deduction

-- Spousal maintenance (alimony) is income to the receiving spouse and a tax deduction for the party required to pay
+- Spousal maintenance (alimony) is income to the receiving spouse and a tax deduction for the party required to pay it under New York State Law only.
+Spousal maintenance is not income nor is it a deduction under Federal law.

 - Whether the parties should file taxes jointly or separately